 Admission.
 For admission to the Master of Engineering Management Program, students must meet the admission requirements established by the Graduate School.
-In addition, the College of Business Administration requires the following:
+In addition, the College of Business requires the following:

-- Completed Master of Engineering Management application and the application fee. - A cover letter including a statement of professional goals.
-This letter substitutes for the general essay noted under Admission for Degree-Seeking Students (page 87). - 3.
-Two letters of recommendation. - 4.
-A current resume. - Official transcripts sent directly from all undergraduate institutions attended. - Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) score. - For non-native English-speaking students, the Test of English as a Foreign Language (TOEFL).
+- 1. Completed application and the application fee; - A cover letter including a statement of professional goals, which substitutes for the general essay noted under Admission for Degree-Seeking Students (page 82); - 3.
+Two letters of recommendation; - 4.
+A current resumé; - Official transcripts sent directly from all undergraduate institutions attended; - 6.
+GMAT or GRE score; - 7.
+For non-native English-speaking students, the TOEFL.